1. Methodology background

 European Union 27 (EU27)

-These are all of the countries of the EU, other than the UK, as constituted between 1 January 2007 and 1 July 2013.
+These are all of the countries of the EU, as constituted between 1 January 2007 and 1 July 2013, with the exception of the UK.
 They include the EU14, EU8 and EU2 groups plus Cyprus, Malta, and Croatia (from 1 July 2013 when it joined the EU).

 European Union 14 (EU14)

-These are the countries of the EU, other than the UK, as constituted between 1 January 1995 and 1 May 2004 (Austria, Belgium, Denmark, Finland, France, Germany, Greece, Italy, Luxembourg, the Netherlands, Portugal, Republic of Ireland, Spain and Sweden).
+These are the countries of the EU, as constituted between 1 January 1995 and 1 May 2004, with the exception of the UK (Austria, Belgium, Denmark, Finland, France, Germany, Greece, Italy, Luxembourg, the Netherlands, Portugal, Republic of Ireland, Spain and Sweden).

 European Union 8 (EU8)